Wayne Messam

-Wayne Martin Messam (born June 7, 1974) is a former American football wide receiver, businessman, and politician serving as the mayor of Miramar, Florida, a position he has held since 2015.
+Wayne Martin Messam (born June 7, 1974) is an American former football wide receiver, businessman, and politician serving as the mayor of Miramar, Florida, a position he has held since 2015.
 A member of the Democratic Party, he was first elected to the Miramar City Commission in 2011 before defeating incumbent mayor Lori Cohen Moseley in the 2015 election.
 Messam is also a general contractor and owner of a construction firm.

 Messam ran for the Democratic nomination for President of the United States in the 2020 United States presidential election.
 He officially launched his campaign on March 28, 2019.
 He suspended his presidential campaign on November 20, 2019, having failed to qualify for any of the Democratic debates.